openswarm-eu/bifrost-openswarm-scenarios/README.md

 ![GridSensorPlacement_11](./images/GridSensorPlacement_11.JPG)

-For clarity, it is recommended to store the sensor name as a widget in the BIFROST UI so that it is clear where a sensor is installed.
+For clarity, it is recommended to place the sensor name as a widget in the BIFROST UI so that it is clear, where a sensor is installed.
 This also makes it easier to configure the remaining components.
-To do this, simply select the respective grid node and drag the dynamic card ‘Grid Sensor Name’ onto the canvas with the mouse to anchor a widget:
+To do this, simply select the respective grid node and drag the dynamic card `Grid Sensor Name` onto the canvas with the mouse to anchor a widget:

 ![GridSensorPlacement_12](./images/GridSensorPlacement_12.gif)